geersch/nestjs-getting-started/docs/06-business-logic.md

 nest g s quote car-insurance-quote --no-spec --flat
 ```

 At the moment we don't have a database yet, we'll get to that in a later module.
-For now we'll still store our data in-memory.
+For now, we'll still store our data in memory.
 Let's create a simple in-memory repository to store information about the car brands.
 Add a new folder called `repositories` to the car insurance quote module and add a file called `car-brand.repository.ts` to it.
 Add the following code to it:

 ```ts
 export interface CarBrand {